-Homework will be assigned and included in your course grade based on your score by its completion deadline.
+Homework will be assigned and included in your course grade based your score by its completion deadline.
 Homework exercises are online via McGraw-Hill's Connect system.
 The main purpose of homework is to build and exercise your skills and test your knowledge on topics before you take the timed graded quiz in the same topics.
-So consider homework as practice quizzes, but it also account for 25 percent of your grade.
+So consider homework as practice quizzes.

-You will take timed quizzes every week whose grades will count in your final grade.
+You will take either timed quizzes every week whose grades will count in your final grade.
 The quizzes are all taken online.